 Xavier staffs a number of offices that directly support students; FTE data refers to Fall 2019.
 The Office of Academic Support (2 FTE and 148 student leaders) provides tutoring and supplemental instruction for all Xavier undergraduates, the Student Success Center (11 FTE) provides success coaching for most freshmen and sophomores, the Career Development Office (10 FTE) supports all Xavier students and alumni, and the University Library provides information resources to all students (17.3 FTE staff, including 10.8 FTE librarians).
 The Office of Student Financial Services guides students through the financial aid process (14 FTE).
-Coaching, advising or other support services for specialized populations of students are provided by Xavier's TRiO program (4 FTE), Center for International Education (6 FTE), Student Veteran Center (4.5 FTE), Student Athlete Academic Support Services (3 FTE), Disability Services (4.5 FTE), Center for Diversity and Inclusion (7.5 FTE), Commuter Services (0.2 FTE and a graduate assistant) and the Adult and Professional Education program (2.5 FTE).
+Coaching, advising or other support services for specialized populations of students are provided by Xavier's TRiO program (4 FTE), Center for International Education (6 FTE), Student Veteran Center (4.5 FTE), Student Athlete Academic Support Services (0.2 FTE and a graduate assistant) and the Adult and Professional Education program (2.5 FTE).
 Students receive social, spiritual or wellness support from the Office of Student Involvement (5 FTE), Recreational Sports (6 FTE), the Center for Faith and Justice (12 FTE), Health and Counseling (6 FTE) and Psychological Services (1.333 FTE, 13 student therapists and 6 faculty supervisors).
 Staff members providing student support services must possess relevant degrees and experience appropriate to their positions.
 Minimum qualifications are determined by departments in consultation with the Office of Human Resources Total Rewards team and are outlined in job descriptions for every position.